Set up a discretionary trust that specifically excludes certain classes of beneficiaries.

 Explore our comprehensive range of trust solutions

-If you do not need to exclude beneficiaries, please refer to Discretionary (Family) Trust - or for the complete family trust set up plus corporate trustee, check out our Family Trust Trustee Bundle.
+If you do not need to exclude beneficiaries in order to create a direct lineal relatives (or lineal descendants) trust, please refer to Discretionary (Family) Trust - or for the complete family trust set up plus corporate trustee, check out our Family Trust Trustee Bundle.

 What documents are included in the Cleardocs package?